2026: A Different Motorsport Christmas

 The Prologue has been moved to Imola on the Tuesday of race week.

-• 12 April | MotoGP | Qatar Grand Prix – TBC;
+• 12 April | MotoGP | Qatar Grand Prix – Moved to 8 November;

 Carlos Ezpeleta says they have been talking with Qatar/Lusail and while it is unlikely they will go, they can’t it rule out just yet.
 (Motorsport.com 04/03/26)

-• 12 April | F1 | Bahrain Grand Prix – TBC;
+• 12 April | F1 | Bahrain Grand Prix – Cancelled;

-• 19 April | F1 | Saudi Arabian Grand Prix – TBC;
+• 19 April | F1 | Saudi Arabian Grand Prix – Cancelled;

-Also worth noting that Formula 2 and Formula 3 are scheduled to go from Melbourne to their next race in Bahrain.
+Also worth noting Formula 2 and Formula 3 are scheduled to go from Melbourne to their next race in Bahrain.
 Decisions need to be taken on this.

 Later in the year